 - yogurt maker or Instant Pot with Yogurt setting

 - Make Oat Milk: In high powered blender, purée water and rolled oats for 30 seconds on medium speed.
 (If you wish, first add any of the Optional Ingredients listed above, and then purée.)
 Pour milk through 2 layers of cheesecloth or a nut milk bag to remove the solids.
-Do not squeeze out the extra liquid, but you may briefly press out a little.
-(You'll get a creamy outcome and no goopy texture by not squeezing solids.)
+Do not squeeze out the extra liquid all the way, but you may briefly press out a little.
+(You'll get a creamy light outcome and no goopy texture by not squeezing solids.
+A little pressing/squeezing does create a creamier yogurt that's a little gooey in a nice way.)

 - Cool to 110° F with an instant-read thermometer.
 Sprinkle probiotic or vegan yogurt starter over the surface, and whisk in.
 (If you don’t have a thermometer, here’s a way to test with your finger for 110º.)